KDZU-antisocial/dfa/ANIMATING_GLBS.md

 1. Open `AprilTagModelCatalog.asset`.
 2. For the relevant tag entry:
    - Set `Model Prefab` to the prefab you just configured.
+   - (Optional) Set scale to something like 0.0015
    - (Optional) Enable spin and set RPM/ramp values.
 3. Save the asset.